JamieBort/Learning-Directory/Languages/package_managers/homebrew/README.md

 <!-- [Some information about this directory.] -->

+## To Do

+TODO: address this https://trello.com/c/QnFpCjDK/1256-mysql-jdk-and-python-warnings-while-updating-brew trello card.

 ## Brew commands

 TODO: Follow convention found ~~here [../../Bash/TerminalCommands.md](../../Bash/TerminalCommands.md) or~~ in the [Table of Contents](../../../Git/common_git_commands.md#table-of-contents) of the `common_git_commands.md` file.